Make Trouble, Watch Things Happen

 “But … this appeals more to international guests.”

-Pressing a button, she pulled open heavy gold and purple tapestry drapes, letting in the fierce sun over the blue stripe of the Red Sea.
+She pressed a button.
+Heavy gold and purple tapestry drapes parted, letting in the fierce sun over the blue stripe of the Red Sea.
 Smoothly, bamboo blinds dropped and then lace gauze curtains drew over them.
 Now fine patterns of light played cooly over the floor.

 “Sumptuous!”
 Elise said.
 “And that old bell out of a Sherlock Holmes story.
 The king can’t mind that bit of Saburian colonial history too much if he only removed the endangered animal things.”

-Campbell cringed.
+Campbell stifled his groan.
 The Saburian’s eyes met Elise’s before she went on.
 “We call this room The Silk Road, not just for Western patients.”

 Another knob and another panel slid open.
 “A crash cart and a defibrillator,” she said, “so for this room, our staff is advanced life support trained.
-We haven’t needed it yet.”
+We haven’t needed to use that yet.”

-He and Garcia shared journeys of rebellion, disillusionment with publicly funded research and its chieftains, crooks and cronies with bottomless support, from taxpayers to mercenary pharmaceutical, hospital and insurance companies.
-They laughed over FDA and NIH appointees and decisions.
+How could he even begin to explain more, how he and Garcia had been rebels?
+They had laughed over FDA and NIH appointees and decisions, shared their disillusionment with publicly funded Western research and its chieftains: crooks and cronies with bottomless support, from taxpayers to mercenary pharmaceutical, hospital and insurance corporations.

 “Yes.
 That will involve a little walk outside.”